A single email newsletter won’t make a sale for your business, as one text message won’t convince your crush to go on a date with you.

 Even though these are automated emails, they can be personalized with your contacts’ name, company info, customer behavior, and more.

-Think of drip campaign as linear email sequence, where you send the personalized pre-written set of messages to leads, customers or prospects over time.
+Think of drip campaigns as linear email sequences, where you send the personalized pre-written set of messages to leads, customers or prospects over time.